-These Pan Seared Chicken Breasts are perfectly crispy and juicy, and a great protein option for a quick and easy dinner.
+These Pan Seared Chicken Breasts are perfectly crispy and juicy.
+They’re a great protein option for a quick and easy dinner.
 You only need three simple ingredients – chicken, garlic salt, and flour to make this 30 minute recipe.

-These perfectly crispy and juicy chicken breasts are great on their own or you can toss them into your favorite salad or add them to a sandwich.
+You can serve these perfectly crispy and juicy chicken breasts on their own or you can toss them into your favorite salad or add them to a sandwich.
 Our family loves them with a side of Mashed Potatoes.
-Plus, they get bonus points because they also make great leftovers for quick and easy lunches.
+Plus, they make great leftovers for quick and easy lunches.

 Why You’ll Love This Seared Chicken

 Here are some reasons why you’re going to love this recipe.

 - Quick & Easy.
 Cooked on the stove and ready in 30 minutes, this is the perfect dinner idea for busy weeknights.

 - Only 3 Ingredients!
 Chicken breasts, garlic salt and flour are all you’ll need to make these pan fried chicken breasts.
 This makes this a perfect meal to whip up on the fly when you’re short on time.

 - Flexible.
 You can eat the chicken on its own or add it to a salad, sandwich, or even your favorite pasta dish.
 There are also easy subs you can make for gluten-free diets.
 (See the ingredients section below.)

 There’s no need to run to the store for this list of ingredients!
 We bet you have everything in your kitchen already.

 - Boneless Chicken Breasts: You can also use boneless chicken thighs, too.
 We like to buy a big package of frozen skinless and boneless chicken breasts at our warehouse store.
 Then we keep them in the freezer so we can make this whenever we want to without having to run to the store.